 Plan To Be Pwned

-Carve out an internal red team that will perform an attack against the production environment.
+Carve out a red team that will perform live penetration attacks again public environments.
 Their goal is root access, database dumps, api keys, and other credentials.

 If red team is successful, measure some key metrics:

 - Was the attack successfully quarantined?
 How long did it take?

 - Was end service affected?